Short Biography

 Dr. Pittman is an Associate Professor of American Ethnic Studies at the University of Washington, Seattle.
 She is the Joff Hanauer Honors Professor in Western Civilization and has an appointment in the Department of Sociology.
 She received her Ph.D. in Sociology at Northwestern University.
 Before coming to the University of Washington, she was a Visiting Scholar at the Institute for Poverty Research at the University of Wisconsin, Madison, and a National Science Foundation Postdoctoral Fellow in the Department of Sociology at Georgia State University.
 In 2011, she completed a Postdoctoral Fellowship in the Research and Training Program on Poverty and Public Policy at the National Poverty Center at the University of Michigan, Ann Arbor.

-Broadly, Dr. Pittman’s research focuses on the coping experiences of socially marginalized women, including Black women living raising a second and third generation and those living with poor health outcomes.
-Her other research interests include social stratification and inequality; urban poverty; race and ethnicity; gender and families; research methods; public policy; and health disparities.
-She is the founder and director of the black digital humanities project—Real Black Grandmothers.
+Broadly, Dr. Pittman’s research focuses on the coping experiences of socially marginalized women, including Black women raising a second and third generation, and those living with poor health outcomes.
+Her other research interests include race, class, gender, and aging; poverty; Black families; research methods; public policy; Black digital studies; and health disparities.

 Photo credit: Quinn Russell Brown